homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

   - Any Zigbee IR blaster.
 You can easily add Zigbee support to Homebridge.
 Just connect the Conbee stick, enable the support in hb-config (Extra packages / deCONZ), install the appropriate plugin (E.G.: [homebridge-deconz](https://github.com/ebaauw/homebridge-deconz)) and add the selected IR blaster.

 </details>

+## Changelog

+#### Version 4.0.0
+- Option to add additional switches to control Nanoe, Inside cleaning, Eco Navi, Dry Mode, Fan mode.
+- Removed field 'Exclude devices', use exclude from individual device config instead.
+- removed options: Force values, Oscilate switch (now it always control swing), auto mode (you can add switches to control Dry and Fan mode) - now you can add additional switches to control these options.